Juneau, Alaska, is the most unusual state capital! You can’t drive there—this charming little port is accessible only by air or sea.

 The atmosphere doesn’t get much more Alaskan than the old-timey Red Dog Saloon in the heart of the cruise district, where you can enjoy robust pub food with a serving of live music and Alaska-brewed beer.

 Until recently, Alaska was home to The Deadliest Catch.
 Visitors couldn’t come without sampling the crustacean that sends fishermen out to brave the wild seas.
 We’re talking about crab, of course, and Tracy’s King Crab Shack was the place to get it.
-This season’s crab population fell by 90% which is way below the safe limits.
-Thus, the fishing season for king crab and snow crab was officially canceled.
+This season’s crab population fell by 90%, which is way below the safe limits.
+Thus, the king and snow crab fishing season was officially canceled.

-The cuisine at Salt is so world-class, you might feel inspired to dress up.
+The cuisine at Salt is so world-class you might feel inspired to dress up.
 That’s saying a lot in always-relaxed Alaska!
-They offer modern, casual cuisine accompanied by an extensive selection of wine and cocktails.
+They offer modern, casual cuisine and an extensive selection of wine and cocktails.

-Deckhand Dave’s is a modest little food stand that serves only fresh, locally caught seafood.
+Deckhand Dave’s is a modest food stand serving only fresh, locally caught seafood.
 There’s a reason the locals love it so much.

-Speaking of local love, if you enjoy ice cream don’t miss a chance to visit the much-loved Coppa Cafe.
-It’s in Glacier Ave, which is a bit of a walk from downtown.
+Speaking of local love, if you enjoy ice cream, don’t miss a chance to visit the much-loved Coppa Cafe.
+It’s in Glacier Ave, a bit of a walk from downtown.
 They used to have an amazing ice cream cart off Franklin Street, but since ownership changed hands, they no longer offer that delicacy.

-Most of the tour bus operators will tell you the Salmon Spot, a little food shack just across the street from the cruise docks, offers great burgers.
+Most tour bus operators will tell you the Salmon Spot, a little food shack just across the street from the cruise docks, offers great burgers.
 Well, guess what — they’re right.

 You’ll find strong flavors of Russian culture throughout Southeast Alaska.
 One of the most delicious ways they manifest is in Pel’menis, located in the same building as Hangar on the Wharf.
 This low-key, hole-in-the-wall eatery is named for the Russian dumplings it offers.
 A serving costs $7 or $8, cash only.